Best Backpacks for Mountaineering

 The ACT Lite is designed with simplicity in mind, but it still offers enough options to make it a great backpack.
-It features three compartments that help with organization, and you also get a few additional pockets.
+It features three compartments that help with organization, hydration sleeve pockets, and you also get a few additional pockets.
 It would be nice to have sleeping bag straps on the outside of this backpack, which you won’t get, and that is one downside.
 However, it still offers a bevy of great features for climbing.
 There are also compression straps on the outside to help keep all of your items in place.

 5. Arc'teryx Alpha FL 45